 But elephants don’t need alcohol to be entertaining.
 See them on an elephant safari to take in their majestic and often amusing antics.

 The fermented fruit might not inebriate animals like we thought , but it is used not only to make traditional beer, but also to create a delicious liqueur for humans.
 A decent consolation prize, we think.

 Amarula (and more recently, one or two lesser known brands) is a cream based Marula liqueur, similar to the popular Irish brand, Bailey’s.

 So if you’ve ever wondered what the animals are after, give it a go.
-Or even more idyllically, enjoy it on a ‘safari drives’ with the elephants.
+Or even more idyllically, enjoy it on a ‘safari drive’ with the elephants in the Kruger National Park.
 It is certainly a South African favorite for a reason.

 Final Thoughts on the Marula Fruit

 Clearly, this is no ordinary grocery store classic.
 This fruit has socio-economic importance within communities, and it provides a much needed source of income for those who most need it.

 Also, the fruit is a great source of vitamins, minerals and protein for human beings and animals alike.
 Whether or not the Marula holds entertainment value in getting animals drunk, we are still a big fan of this little fruit.